We all need an escape every now and again, and Yorkshire’s full of great places to get away from it all…

 If you want to escape to an idyllic Yorkshire market town for a few days, Helmsley is a great shout.
 It’s just 70 minutes from Leeds and it’s got everything you need.
 You can visit the bustling market square surrounded by cool attractions like castle ruins and the North York Moors are within walking distance.
 It’s brilliant if you want to explore Yorkshire’s countryside as it acts as the starting point for both the Cleveland Way and the Ebor Way.

-You can also make your way to the National Centre for Birds of Prey in beautiful Duncombe Park – it has the biggest collection in the North of England.
-The remains of Byland Abbey and Rievaulx Abbey are both nearby, or you can take in the majestic Nunnington Hall on the banks of the River Rye.
+You can also make your way to the National Centre for Birds of Prey in beautiful Duncombe Park – it has the biggest collection of majestic birds in the North of England.
+The stark but stunning remains of Byland Abbey and Rievaulx Abbey, torn down by Henry VIII, are both nearby, or you can take in the majestic Nunnington Hall on the banks of the River Rye.
 Just above the town, you’ll also find Helmsley Castle, which oozes history, and the pretty Helmsley Walled Gardens are just next door.
-Once you’re done exploring, head a little out of the town to The Star at Harome, an award-winning gastropub, where you can stay for the night.

 If you fancy a Yorkshire escape in a quaint town awash with incredible countryside, make Great Ayton your destination.
 It’s a combination of two small villages in Hambleton on the edge of the North York Moors – High Green and Low Green attract outdoor lovers all year round thanks to their proximity to the stunning scenery nearby, including Roseberry Topping mountain.